 Combine flour, brown sugar, salt, and yeast in the bowl of a stand mixer fitted with a dough hook.

 Make a well in the center of the dry mixture.
 Pour the eggs and water into the center of the well.
 Run the mixer with the dough hook on a low-medium speed, scraping down the sides of the bowl as needed until a shaggy dough forms.
-Then increase the speed to medium and knead the dough for 2-3 minutes on low speed until it becomes smooth, elastic, and slightly tacky (but not sticky) to the touch.
+Then increase the speed to medium and knead the dough for 2-3 minutes until it becomes smooth, elastic, and slightly tacky (but not sticky) to the touch.
 If the dough is clinging to the walls of the bowl, dust in more flour.
 If the dough seems dry, drizzle in water ½ teaspoon at a time letting the mixer run for at least 30 seconds between additions.

-Divide the dough into eight equal pieces.
-Use a kitchen scale if you want to be precise.
+Divide the dough into eight equal pieces, using a kitchen scale to be precise.

-While the bagels rest, fill a large, high-sided skillet about halfway with water.Preheat the oven to 425°F with rack in the middle of the oven.
+While the bagels rest, fill a large, high-sided skillet about halfway with water and preheat the oven to 425°F with rack in the middle of the oven.
 Line a sheet pan with parchment or a silicone mat.

 Working in batches, boil the bagels 1 minute per side.
 Remove the boiled bagels to the sheet pan.

 Whisk together one of the leftover egg whites with a splash of water and pinch of salt to make an egg wash.
 Brush the boiled bagels with the egg wash and sprinkle with your preferred toppings.

 Bake the bagels for 20 minutes.
 Remove from the oven and let cool on a wire rack.